Skip to main content

 Regional authorities

 Regional authorities are responsible for public education, including higher education.
-Their main tasks include establishing and administering public in-service teacher training institutions, educational resources centres / libraries, and schools and institutions operating at regional and supra-regional levels.
+In particular, they establish and administer public in-service teacher training institutions, educational resources centres / libraries, and schools and institutions operating at regional and supra-regional levels.
 The planned network of such schools and institutions is outlined in a development strategy for a given province.

 District (powiat) level